 I can personally give this one a Big.Giant.YES.
 A lot of work at home Moms I know are VAs and they make good incomes from the comfort of their home, without having to leave their children in the care of others.
 Virtual assistance is a home business, which means it’s flexible.
 You decide how many hours a day you want to work, on which days, what type of work you want to do, and even whom you will work with.
 I love that I can be available to get my kids off to school and be there for them when they get off the bus.

 On the other hand, if you have small children, it can be a little trickier.
 Occasionally you will need to be on the phone or Skype with a client, supplier or other associates.
-In this case you’ll need somebody else looking after your small children so you can have some quiet and be able to focus on the call or chat.
+In this case, you’ll need somebody else looking after your small children so you can have some quiet and be able to focus on the call or chat.

 How much money can I make as a VA?

 The hourly rate of VAs depends on several factors.
 These include their skills and experience, whether they specialize in certain services or a particular industry, and any certifications they may have (those who are certified by recognized institutions charge higher fees).
 VA fees vary widely, ranging anywhere from around $15 to $70 per hour.
 So you can see, it’s entirely possible for a VA to make a full-time income working at home.

 Getting a rad planner that will help you define your goals

 This time of year is such an amazing time to delve deep into either your business or personal life (or both) and laser in on what needs to happen and/or change in the upcoming New Year.
 I am eyeball deep in two different courses right now, Michael Hyatt’s Platform University and Erin Condren’s too.